 - Step 1: Brew a cup of oolong tea and leave it to chill when finished.

 - Step 2: Pour the cooled tea over ice and stir in the honey, rum, and lemon juice.

 - Step 3: Garnish with orange slices and mint sprigs and enjoy!

 So, why oolong tea?
 Oolong tea has a wide range of antioxidants that have been shown to be more effective than those found in green and black tea.
 In fact, oolong tea contains many of the same antioxidants found in both green and black teas so you’re getting almost double the benefits!
-Oolong tea can help lower risk of diabetes, promote heart health, help with weight loss, improve brain function, relieve eczema, promote tooth and bone strength, and protect against certain cancers.
+Oolong tea can help lower risk of diabetes, promote heart health, help with weight loss, improve brain function, relieve eczema, and promote tooth and bone strength.
 A cup of oolong tea also has about 10 more milligrams of caffeine than the average cup of green tea, but this is still less caffeine per cup than coffee.
-Currently, we offer two unique blends – Blackberry Jasmine and Dragon Eye.
-Blackberry Jasmine offers an exotic fragrance with a burst of blackberry flavor so every sip starts and ends with the perfect amount of sweetness.
-Dragon Eye blends together peach, apricot, and safflower for a smooth and delicious taste.
+Currently, we offer two unique blends – Indulge and Endure.
+Endure offers an exotic fragrance with a burst of rhubarb and roseflower flavor so every sip starts and ends with the perfect amount of sweetness.
+Our Indulge Tea blends together peach, apricot, and safflower for a smooth and delicious taste.
 You can’t go wrong with either!
 So don't wait.
 Try out this delicious fun recipe today!